Loading…

 What should you do?

-If you spread investment income across a number of years or offset it by above the line deductions, you can avoid incurring the additional 3.8% NIIT by keeping your total income under the thresholds.
+If you spread investment income across several years or offset it by above-the-line deductions, you can avoid incurring the additional 3.8% NIIT by keeping your total income under the thresholds.
 You could also consider realising capital losses in years where you have higher investment income.

 Estate and gift tax

-Bearing in mind that the exclusion amount is scheduled to reduce to pre-2018 levels after 2025, and the IRS has confirmed that individuals taking advantage of the increased levels for 2018 to 2025 will not be inversely impacted after 2025, 2023 is a good time to take advantage of gifting opportunities before the exclusion decreases.
+Although the exclusion amount is scheduled to reduce to pre-2018 levels after 2025, it is possible that the higher allowances will be extended beyond 2025.
+But as this is not certain, and as the IRS has confirmed that individuals taking advantage of the increased levels for 2018 to 2025 will not be inversely impacted after 2025, 2024 is still a good time to take advantage of gifting opportunities.

 What should you do?